KevinFlanagan7/PP5-Golf-Shop/TESTING.md

 <details><summary>Python files</summary>

-No errors for project files and each app, see below:
+No errors for project files in each app, see below:

 Golfshop Project files